 Katie was then asked to write the pseudocode to compute the n-th row in this progression.
 Katie was not very strong in math and asked what this had to do with React or the position.
 She was told in a very stern voice that she would not be able to move forward in consideration for the position without coding the solution to this problem.
 Katie did not receive an offer.

 So, now Pascal’s Triangle is a programming test problem?
 I did look at her React portfolio and although my ReactJS is quite rusty, my belief is that Company XYZ lost out on a good junior programmer that would likely have been a very good long-term choice for them.
 All for the sake of developer ego and naivety.

 Before I discuss the solution and my specific Typescript implementation, I suppose it’s natural to ask if I would have used this problem and if so, how would I have conducted the same interview.
 I bring this up since I’ve been involved in over a hundred developer interviews during my career and admit that a conducting a good interview is a constant learning process.
-I must also admit that most people are not very good at it

 Since Katie is a junior developer, I’d be interested in the following during the course of a face-to-face interview.